 “The next time you call us, would you want the same person to take care of you?
 Push 1 for yes and 2 for no.”

 That’s it.
 It’s that simple.
 In one quick question, the customer gets to grade the support rep that took the call.
 It sums up if the customer was happy and if the agent did their job.
 No, it doesn’t tell you if the problem was resolved or not, but that question could be for another day.
 I started to think about other one-question surveys that can give you a snapshot of what a customer thinks about a company.
-Here are a few questions to get you thinking—and each of these questions can be answered using the keypad of a phone.

 The secret to the success of the survey is the simplicity and speed by which the questions can be answered.